albar965/littlenavmap-manual/src/en/APPROACHES.rst

 .. figure:: ../images/hold.jpg

-     A hold with 2 nautical miles straight segment length.
-Enter and exit at ``ZUNAD`` and fly at or above 2600 feet.
+     A hold with 2 NM straight segment length.
+Enter and exit at ``ZUNAD`` and fly at or above 2,600 ft.
      Course is 61° magnetic degrees.

 .. _procedures-flying-exit-holds: